ttu-ttu/ebook-reader/README.md

 ッツ Ebook Reader provides default storage sources for data import/export via GDrive or OneDrive which requires a reauthentication every 50 minutes in order to be functional.
 Storage Sources under Settings => Data let you add additional custom sources for the filesystem target and/or a custom set of credentials for an external hoster which may can create persistent sessions and therefore asks for reauthentication less often in case you add a client secret.

+**Note**: The timeout for login is currently 45 seconds after which the login popup will close with an error

 To create such custom credentials follow these steps for the hoster you want to add.